NickAkincilar/Snowflake-3-Stage-Data-Pipeline-Setup-with-Staging-Transform-Reporting/README.md

 Run the below script with a user that has **AccountAdmin & SysAdmin roles**.
 Feel free to change any of the resources names by changing the variable values located in the top portion.

+Credit Monitoring & Stage Creation is optional.
+Please comment out if not needed.